smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Replace traditional html with JQuery-UI
 * Add convertedTopojson array meta data to topojson config
-* Add support for XML config file so shpConvert can do all processing without further input; Area_id and description support; .SHP.EA.ISO.XML
 * Database connection; clean, check OK and ST_Union(); area support [and checks]; PK support ST_Union can be done in geoJSON using turf: as it is a geomtery collection.
 Also check wellknown]
 * Add area_id and id uniqueness tests to shapefile checks and tests